I have several in fact.

 So although that first meeting was bittersweet, it became the start of a very dear friendship.
 For that I am truly thankful.

-One of the many things Melissa taught me is the pleasure of cooking for your family.
-With those lessons came delicious recipes she’s shared that have become family favorites.
+One of the many things Melissa taught me is the pleasure of cooking whole foods for your family.
+With those lessons came delicious recipes that have become family favorites and converted to gluten-free.

 1 c.
 GF Flour Mix